| |||||||||

 With our photo dating experience we know what is appropriate, for the time period of a photo and colored it accordingly.

-Already Had Work Done?
-Keeping It Real Let us have a look and we can tell you if we could have made it better!
+Restoring Poor Images Understanding the limitations of restoring or improving a poor quality image. or Already Had Work Done?
+Let us have a look and we can tell you if we could have made it better!
+Keeping It Real

 With that said, all things are relative.
 If the image is important to you, it is worth every attempt to at least restore it to it's original state, even if that state is only repaired and not better than the original.
 Too often people expect miracles because they have seen a beautiful but damaged photograph restored and made better than the original, not understanding that it was possible because the photograph was a quality image to start with.
 We tell you all this upfront, there are zero surprises.